Table of contentsClick link to navigate to the desired location

 What is Noh?

 Noh is a dramatic form of performative art that was developed in the 14th century.
-It is a highly stylized form of theatre in which actors often wear masks and use ritualistic movements.
-Noh plays often have mythical or supernatural themes, with characters such as spirits or gods, and usually have a serious or melancholic tone.
+It is a highly stylized form of theater in which actors often wear masks and use ritual movements.
+Noh plays often have mythical or supernatural themes, featuring characters such as spirits or gods, and typically have a serious or melancholic tone.

 What is Kyogen?

-Kyogen, on the other hand, is a comedic form of theatre dating back as far as the 14th century.
-Kyogen plays are usually performed in between Noh plays, and they use humor and satire to depict the daily lives of ordinary people.
+Kyogen, on the other hand, is a comedic form of theater that dates back to the 14th century.
+Kyogen performances are usually presented during intermissions between Noh plays, and they use humor and satire to depict the everyday lives of ordinary people.

 Both forms include music and dance.
-Although Noh and Kyogen have different characters and styles, both of them are important for understanding Japanese culture and the history of performative art.
+Although Noh and Kyogen have different character and style, both are important for understanding Japanese culture and the history of performative art.

 This post doesn't have any additions from the author yet.